-This is a tough question in part because there is a lot of overlap between the two terms.
+There is a lot of overlap between the terms “sluggish cognitive tempo” and slow processing speed.
 Processing speed refers to how long it takes someone to do a mental task.
 Sluggish cognitive tempo (SCT) is a broader term that involves daydreaming and lack of energy.
 SCT is also not as well defined and is more controversial.

 Processing speed can be measured using standardized tests.
 When neuropsychologists talk about “slow processing speed,” they’re usually referring to slow performance on the Processing Speed Index subtests that are part of the Wechsler Intelligence Scale for Children (WISC).
 These subtests involve tasks like searching a row of shapes to see if any of them are squares.